ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak7268/datasheet.md

 ### FCC Radiation Exposure Statement

 This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
-This equipment should be installed and operated with a minimum distance of 20&nbsp;cm between the radiator and your body.
+This equipment should be installed and operated with a minimum distance of 20 cm between the radiator and your body.

 ### ISEDC Warning